 concerns as the management of the media and collections, descriptions of

 their content, their taxonomic, geographic, and temporal coverage, and

 the appropriate ways to retrieve, attribute and reproduce them.
 This

-document contains material introductory to the Audubon Core Term
+document contains material introductory to the Audiovisual Core Term

 Contributors: Robert A. Morris, Vijay Barve, Mihail Carausu, Vishwas